-Halfway into twenty-bi-teen, Pride 2019 season is ramping up.
-While we’re excited about the glitter and dance parties pending, we’re also taking a moment to celebrate some of our industry queers helping to promote better representation in pop culture for the whole LGBTQ+ community.
+Pride season is ramping up!
+Although it’ll be another year of creative and exciting virtual events and celebrations, we’re also taking a moment to celebrate some of our industry queers helping to promote better representation in pop culture for the entire LGBTQ+ community.

 Lil Nas X

-What a way to end Pride 2019 — which also happens to mark the 50th anniversary of the Stonewall riots.
-In an industry where few musicians come out as queer, it's amazing that Lil Nas X is leading the way for the LGBTQ+ community within the rap and hip hop industry.
+In an industry where so few musicians come out as queer, it's amazing that Lil Nas X is leading the way for the LGBTQ+ community within the rap and hip hop industry.
 Through art, the rapper is making positive change.

 While lesbians had been calling out the gay for years, Stewart was still 50 per cent of a celebrity super couple with Robert Pattinson for a long enough while — which makes sense since she’s often talking about how she finds sexuality to be fluid.
 In case you’re wondering, KStew identifies as bisexual.